CastleLi/Lab-Manual/README.md

 If a student or post-doc collects a dataset but does not completely analyze it or write it up within 3 years after the end of data collection, Dr. Leary will re-assign the project (if appropriate) to another person to expedite publication.
 If a student or post-doc voluntarily relinquishes their rights to the project prior to the 3-year window, Dr. Leary will also re-assign the project to another individual.
 This policy is here to prevent data (especially expensive data, e.g., fMRI) from remaining unpublished, but is meant to give priority to the person who collected the data initially.
 ## Human subjects research
 Adherence to approved IRB protocols is *essential*, and non-adherence can lead to severe consequences for the entire lab. **All lab members must read and comply with the IRB consent form and research summary for any project that they are working on.** If you are not on the IRB, you cannot run participants, look at the data, analyze the data, or be in any way involved with the project.
 Lab members must also complete the CITI training and save their certificate.
 To be added to an existing IRB, talk to the lab manager and present them with your CITI certificate before you can work with human subjects.
-If there are any questions about the protocols, or if you're not sure whether we have IRB approval to run your study, please ask the lab manager or me for clarification.
+If there are any questions about the protocols, or if you're not sure whether we have IRB approval to run your study, please ask the lab manager or Dr. Leary for clarification.
 If necessary, the lab manager can file an amendment to an existing protocol or create a new protocol.
-If you encounter any problems in the course of doing research that results in a negative outcome for the participant (e.g., if a participant becomes ill or upset, if there is an accident with the equipment, if there is a breach of confidentiality, etc), you should immediately seek assistance from me or the lab manager.
-If Dr. Leary am not around, you must notify me and the lab manager *within 24 hours*, preferably as soon as possible.
+If you encounter any problems in the course of doing research that results in a negative outcome for the participant (e.g., if a participant becomes ill or upset, if there is an accident with the equipment, if there is a breach of confidentiality, etc), you should immediately seek assistance from Dr. Leary or the lab manager.
+If Dr. Leary am not around, you must notify Dr. Leary and the lab manager *within 24 hours*, preferably as soon as possible.
 In some cases, we may need to report this information to the IRB and/or our funding agencies.

 # Lab Resources
 ## Slack